MicrosoftLearning/mslearn-ai-studio/Instructions/02a-AI-foundry-sdk.md

 1. In the home page, in the **Explore models and capabilities** section, search for the `gpt-4o` model; which we'll use in our project.
 1. In the search results, select the **gpt-4o** model to see its details, and then at the top of the page for the model, select **Use this model**.
 1. When prompted to create a project, enter a valid name for your project and expand **Advanced options**.
-1. Select **Customize** and specify the following settings for your hub:
+1. Select **Customize** and specify the following settings for your project:
     - **Azure AI Foundry resource**: *A valid name for your Azure AI Foundry resource*
     - **Subscription**: *Your Azure subscription*
     - **Resource group**: *Create or select a resource group*